 Anna Friend Dec 2020

-Her brand new podcast, 'Taking on the Change' will be released in April 2021, aimed at changing attitudes and perceptions of women going through the Menopause by sharing experiences and breaking down taboos.
+Her podcast, 'Taking on the Change' is aimed at changing attitudes and perceptions of women going through the Menopause by sharing experiences and breaking down taboos.
 To listen to the podcast on Spotify, click on the link below!

 To contact Anna Friend email firstname.lastname@example.org